siruthesiru/siruthesiru.github.io/_drafts/common-mistakes-when-using-pointers-in-c.md

 ---
-title: Common Mistakes When Using Pointers (in C)
+title: Common Mistakes With Pointers (in C)
 layout: post
 subtitle: A few notes from past me.
 header-img: ''